abhinand5/battery-draw-util/README.md

 After setting up the binary.
 Test in your terminal if the command below is working without any errors.

-> If you have plugged in your device it will not show any output.

 ```bash
 $ bat-draw --help
 Usage: bat-draw [OPTIONS]